 In late 1996 I damaged two vertebrae in my spine by slipping on diesel fuel leaking from a unit on the Brighton to Ashford line.
 My GP banned me from heavy lifting and from climbing into trains from track level.
 This meant I could no longer be a guard, because in the event of an emergency a guard would have to do just that.
 Connex had to find me suitable alternative work.
 This should have been easy since, as well as having 20 years' railway operating experience, I was a literate and numerate university graduate who could operate a computer.

-Incidentally, my medical certificate was supposed to be private and confidential, but I knew it had done the rounds of the entire depot because a few men told me they'd heard that I was suffering from a 'gynaecological problem'.
-I realised that their mis-information could only have come from my medical certificate, which had said that I had damage to my 'cervical vertebrae' and someone must have thought this was something to do with the cervix!
+Incidentally, my medical certificate was supposed to be private and confidential, but I knew it had done the rounds of the entire depot because a few men told me they'd heard that I was suffering from a gynaecological problem.
+In fact I'd told everyone that I'd got a bad back.
+I realised that their mis-information could only have come from my medical certificate, which had said that I had damage to my 'cervical vertebrae' and someone must have thought this was something to do with the female cervix!

 Connex employed thousands of staff in dozens of jobs in hundreds of locations and I didn't think it would be long before I was offered something.
 What happened astonished me: Connex left me unoccupied at home for seven months on full pay.
 Then I was placed in a temporary position at the Telephone Enquiry Bureau at Tonbridge, which was scheduled to close down ten weeks later.
 During my training, the manager and supervisors let me go home early every day.

 At the end of three weeks, in October 1997, I was suspended, pending dismissal, for leaving early.
 For ten anxious days I waited at home, nearly out of my mind with worry, especially as I had just taken on a mortgage.
 I dreaded the outcome.
 The manager appointed to investigate concluded that I left indeed left early, but always with the express permission of my supervisor.